 In order to be able to claim confidential information/trade secret protection, you need to make sure that you take reasonable protective steps to maintain secrecy over the information.

 Generally speaking, to determine if the information has been properly maintained as a secret, the following factors may be considered:

 - the extent to which the information is known outside the business,

-- what sorts of steps have been taken to protect the secrecy of the information
+- what steps have been taken to protect the secrecy of the information,

-- how valuable the information is to its owner and how valuable it would be to competitors of the owner
+- how valuable the information is to its owner and how valuable it would be to the owner’s competitors,

-- how easily the information can be copied or properly acquired by others
+- how easily the information can be copied or properly acquired by others, and

 - whether the information is treated as a secret by its owner and by the competitor who has appropriated it.

-In the US, as in Canada, confidential information/ trade secrets are not regulated at the federal level.
-Instead, each province in Canada or each State in the United States has their own rules, even though they share many similarities.
-In the United States particularly, because of the differences in the way in which each State deals with the practical aspects of the law, the State in which you choose to sue someone can be an important strategic consideration.
+In the United States, as in Canada, confidential information/trade secrets are not regulated at the federal level.
+Instead, each province in Canada and each state in the United States have their own rules, even though they share many similarities.
+In the United States in particular, because of the differences in the way in which each state deals with the practical aspects of the law, the state in which you choose to sue someone can be an important strategic consideration.
 General issues surrounding litigation strategies in different jurisdictions will be discussed in a subsequent module.